Vluuks/AndroidPractice/Week3/Lab/README.md

 The class contains many functionalities.
 Refer to [the documentation](https://developer.android.com/reference/java/util/ArrayList) for a full overview of the available methods.

 ➡️ *Exercise 1.2:* *Once you have created some student objects according to the constructor, you can add these to the list.
 Use the documentation to find a way to add the student objects to the `ArrayList`.
-Do this at the bottom of the `main` method.*
+You should do this inside the `main` method, but of course after the instances of `Student` have been created.*

 ➡️ *Exercise 1.3:* *Use the documentation and find a way to discover the exact index where the object `c` resides.*